Access to investigational therapies

 If you are a distributor or wholesaler and would like further information, please contact the Biogen Patient Center.

 Biogen has opened a nusinersen expanded access program (EAP) for eligible patients with infantile-onset (consistent with Type 1) spinal muscular atrophy (SMA).

 The program is now active; however, not all sites around the globe will be up and running at the same time.
-Existing nusinersen clinical trial sites can participate in the EAP in countries where EAPs are permitted according to local laws and regulations, can be operationalized and there is a path that can support long-term availability of nusinersen.
+Sites can participate in the EAP in countries where EAPs are permitted according to local laws and regulations, can be operationalized and there is a path that can support long-term availability of nusinersen.
 Many sites are still working to operationalize the program at their institution.
 There will be variation both within and across regions as to when individual sites begin scheduling and dosing patients.